Guide for pharmacists dispensing medicinal cannabis

 Guidance and regulations

-- Standard for security of medicinal cannabis stock – June 2019 (PDF 514 kB): how to secure and store medicinal cannabis products, under the regulation.
+- Departmental Standard – Secure storage of S8 medicines (PDF 269 kB) details how to secure and store medicinal cannabis products, under the regulation.

-- The Health (Drugs and Poisons) Regulation 1996 describes the requirements for dispensing, recording, packaging, labelling and reporting associated with schedule 4 and schedule 8 medicines (including medicinal cannabis products).
+The Medicines and Poisons (Medicines) Regulation 2021 describes the requirements for dispensing, recording, packaging, labelling and reporting associated with schedule 4 and schedule 8 medicines (including medicinal cannabis products).